Tackling sexual exploitation, abuse and harassment

 - Tackling sexual misconduct: 2020-2022 Strategy and Action Plan

 - Policy on Victim-Centred Approach in UNHCR's response to Sexual Misconduct 2020 (Also available in French)

 - The High Commissioner's IASC Championship on Protection from Sexual Exploitation and Abuse and Sexual Harassment (Also available in French | Spanish)

 - Find more information on UNHCR's Inspector General and how to report abuse

-- Statement by Diane Goodman at Standing Committee, 20 September 2018
+- Statement by the Senior Coordinator for PSEA/SH at Standing Committee, 20 September 2018

 - Listening and talking to the field - 2021 Year in Review